vangaprasannakumar/DEPL/README.md

 Re-deploy the Apps Script as a **New Deployment** and confirm *Who has access* is set to **Anyone**.
 Update `GOOGLE_API_URL` in both `index.html` and `sw.js`.

 **Camera frozen on "Starting Camera..."**
 The site must be served over **HTTPS**.
-Browsers block camera access on plain HTTP.
 Confirm your GitHub Pages URL uses `https://`.

 **Face enrollment / re-enrollment fails with an HMAC or "Save Failed" error** Resolved in v11 — confirm `Code.gs` has been redeployed as a **New Deployment** after updating, and that `GOOGLE_API_URL` in `index.html`/`sw.js` points to the new deployment URL.
-If it persists, check the Apps Script execution log for the exact error.

 **Leave day count mismatch between preview and actual days marked** The preview counts working days excluding Sundays.
-The server additionally skips public holidays.
-The difference is by design — the preview label states "public holidays also excluded".
+The server additionally skips public holidays — the preview label states this.

-**Employee payslip shows another employee's data (Employee-role login)** Column E (`Empl_ID`) in the Users sheet is blank or contains the wrong ID for this login.
-Update it with the correct ID from `List_of_Empl` column A. The user must log out and back in after the fix.
+**Employee payslip shows another employee's data (Employee-role login)** Column E (`Empl_ID`) in the Users sheet is blank or wrong for this login.
+The user must log out and back in after fixing it.

 **Kiosk stays on "Hold still..." and never punches** The 2-of-3 frame confirmation is working correctly — the same face must appear in 2 consecutive scan frames.
-Ensure the employee holds still and faces the camera squarely.
-If it persists, re-enroll via the Admin panel — descriptor quality may be low.
+Re-enroll via the Admin panel if it persists.

 **Offline punches synced but LOP leaves showing as EL** The offline punch was recorded before the v9 `leaveType` fix.
-Pre-v9 IDB records do not include a `leaveType` field.
-Clear the old IDB store via DevTools → Application → IndexedDB → `DEPLOfflineDB` → delete, then re-enter the leave manually while online.
+Clear the old IDB store via DevTools → Application → IndexedDB → `CapcoOfflineDB` → delete, then re-enter the leave manually while online.

 **Monthly Excel CO column showing 0**
-SOT bonus credits are only written to column O when the employee punches OUT and elapsed time is ≥ 12 hours.
-Manually entered punch-out times (via admin update) do not trigger the flag retroactively.
-Verify `SOT_BONUS_ADDED` exists in column O of the `Data` sheet for the relevant rows.
+SOT bonus credits are only written when the employee punches OUT and elapsed time is ≥ 12 hours.
+Manually entered punch-out times don't trigger the flag retroactively.

+**Salary Report and Payslip showing different Net Pay for the same employee/month** Resolved in v12 — confirm `Code.gs` has been redeployed.
+Both now apply the sandwich rule and VPF identically.

+**ADV. value resets to 0 in the printed payslip** Resolved in v12 — the value now carries over automatically from the in-app view.
+If still seeing this, confirm `index.html` is the latest build (hard-refresh or clear the Service Worker).

-**PDF printing as a full webpage**
+**PDF printing as a full webpage / print dialog opens before I can edit ADV.**
-Intended behaviour. `@media print` CSS strips the app chrome, leaving only the payslip.
-On desktop, use Chrome's **"Save as PDF"** option in the print dialog for the cleanest result.
+Resolved in v12 — printing is no longer automatic.
+Use the **Print / Save as PDF** button inside the payslip when ready.

-**Service Worker not updating after a new deploy** Confirm `<meta name="app-version" content="YYYYMMDD">` in `index.html` was updated to the new deploy date (a same-day revision suffix like `20260701b` is fine — the value only needs to change, not follow a strict date format).
-If the meta tag is not used, bump `CACHE_DATE_FALLBACK` in `sw.js` — any change to `sw.js` also triggers a reinstall.
+**Service Worker not updating after a new deploy** Confirm `<meta name="app-version" content="YYYYMMDD">` in `index.html` was updated (a same-day revision suffix like `20260709b` is fine).
+If not using the meta tag, bump `CACHE_DATE_FALLBACK` in `sw.js`.

-**Content still hidden under the mobile header after a hard refresh** Resolved via dynamic `adjustHeaderSpacer()`.
-If you see it, the old `sw.js` is still serving a cached version of `index.html`.
-Clear the Service Worker in DevTools → Application → Service Workers → Unregister, then reload.

-**App won't rotate to landscape / rotating shows no navigation at all** If rotation itself doesn't work: the app must be **reinstalled** (not just refreshed) after the v11 manifest change — an already-installed PWA doesn't re-read `manifest.json` on a normal reload.
-Uninstall from the home screen and reinstall.
-If rotation works but a specific viewport width shows no header/sidebar at all, confirm you're on the v11 build — this was the 701–767px breakpoint gap, fixed in this release.
+**App won't rotate to landscape / rotating shows no navigation at all** If rotation itself doesn't work, the app must be **reinstalled** (not just refreshed) after a manifest change — an installed PWA doesn't re-read `manifest.json` on a normal reload.

 **Password reset email never arrives**
-Check that column C (Email) is populated for that username in the Users sheet — if blank, the request silently no-ops by design (the response is identical either way, to avoid confirming which usernames exist).
-Also check the deploying Google account hasn't hit its daily `MailApp` sending quota.
+Check column C (Email) is populated for that username.
+Also check the deploying Google account's daily `MailApp` quota.

-**Fonts look inconsistent in some areas (dropdowns, filters, sidebar) after a refresh** Resolved in v11 by consolidating scattered font declarations to inherit from `body` and adding font preconnect hints.
-If still visible, do a hard refresh (clears any stale cached CSS) — see the Service Worker troubleshooting entry above.
+**Nightly backups seem to have "disappeared"**
+They haven't — as of v12 they're written to a new "Capco Workforce Backups" Drive folder instead of the old "DEPL HRMS Backups" one.
+See [Known Limitations](#18-known-limitations).

 ---

-*DEPL HRMS — Dada Energies Pvt.
-Ltd., Muppireddypally, Telangana.*
+*Capco Workforce — Capco Capacitors, Muppireddypally, Telangana.*
-*v11 — July 2026 | Previous: v10 — June 2026, v9 — May 2026*
+*v12 — July 2026 | Previous: v11 — July 2026, v10 — June 2026, v9 — May 2026*